 Overview

-The digital economy currently accounts for 6.7% of Hungary’s overall gross value added (GVA) production with an estimated value of HUF 3,780 billion (USD 10.4 billion) in 2022.
-Including in-house digital developments in the manufacturing industry, consumer electronics and financial service providers, the digital economy accounts for at least 10% of Hungary’s total GDP.
+The digital economy currently accounts for 6.7% of Hungary’s overall gross value added (GVA) production with an estimated value of USD 31.5 billion in 2025, including in-house digital developments in the manufacturing industry, consumer electronics and financial service providers.
+Digital technology spans every conceivable sector in Hungary from traditional tech sectors like cybersecurity and telecoms to health, energy, and even consumer goods and food delivery.
 The mid-term outlook is positive as the pandemic accelerated the momentum for digital transformation and cloud adoption in the private and public sector.
+Leading sub-sectors include cloud computing, Big Data, IoT, quantum and cybersecurity.

 Hungary’s digital economy is specialized primarily in ICT manufacturing of electronic components and boards, magnetic and optical media and communication equipment, computers and peripheral equipment.
 These are among the highest shares of ICT manufacturing recorded in any of the European Union (EU) Member States.
 The Association of Digital Companies (IVSZ) is the largest and most significant interest group of this industry in Hungary.
 It is dedicated to implement and spread the importance of the digital economy and contribute to the digital transformation of the country.

 In the public sector, the main stakeholder for digitalization include is DMU – Digital Hungary Agency, the strategic body for digitalization, established in 2022, and reports to the Cabinet Office of the Prime Minister.
 DMU is responsible for the entire Hungarian government’s IT.
 Additionally, the Ministry for National Economy covers strategies concerning the use of information and communication technology including broadband policies.
-These fall under the responsibility of the state secretariat for industrial policy and technology within the ministry.
+These fall under the responsibility of the deputy state secretariat for technology, space and defense industry within the ministry.

 The Hungarian government adopted a National Digitalization Strategy 2022-2030 in 2022 which is aligned with the EU’s Digital Decade Policy Program.
 The strategy is structured around the four main pillars of the Digital Decade Compass measured in Digital Economy and Society Index (DESI).
 These are digital infrastructure, digital skills, digital economy and digital state.
 Hungary has a very ambitious and challenging aim of exceeding the EU average in digital development by the middle of the decade.
 The National Digitalization Strategy targets 95% coverage of households with gigabit networks and 90% usage of e-government services, as well as aims to increase digital skills of the population and to support digitalization of business processes, among others.
 The Hungarian Government’s objective is for Hungary to be among the top 10 performing EU countries in the field of digitalization by 2030.

+Hungary’s roadmap contains 44 measures with a budget of USD 3 billion (EUR 2.489 billion), comprising USD 2.1 billion (EUR 1.822 billion) from public budgets (equivalent to 0.88% of GDP).
 Hungary plans to use EU funding for broadband infrastructure deployment in rural regions.
-However, the EU continues to withhold some EUR 19 billion (USD 21 billion) of funding amid disputes over the rule of law in the country.
-In Hungary’s Recovery and Resilience Plan (RRP) 30% of its allocation i.e. EUR 1.7 billion (USD 1.9 billion) is devoted to digital measures, of which EUR 1.2 billion (USD 1.33 billion) is contributing to the Digital Decade targets.
+However, the EU continues to withhold some USD 22 billion (EUR 19 billion) of funding amid disputes over the rule of law in the country.
+In Hungary’s Recovery and Resilience Plan (RRP) 30% of its allocation i.e. USD 1.98 billion (EUR 1.7 billion) is devoted to digital measures, of which USD 1.4 billion (EUR 1.2 billion) is contributing to the Digital Decade targets.
 The RRP plan includes a comprehensive package to promote the digital transformation of the economy and society with measures on digital transition.
 Hungary has plans to improve the digital equipment and skills in its primary, vocational and higher education institutions.
 The RRP plan also contains measures related to the digitalization of public administration and of the health, transport and energy sectors.

 Market Challenges